the-artinet-project/.github/profile/README.md

 [Choose from templates](https://github.com/the-artinet-project/create-agent/tree/main/templates) for basic agents, code-focused agents, or orchestrators.
 Each template includes everything you need to get started.

-## 🌟 Why artinet?

-- **🔓 Open & Interoperable** — No vendor lock-in, works with any A2A-compliant agent
-- **🧩 Modular Design** — Use only what you need, from simple agents to complex orchestrations
-- **🚀 Developer-First** — Express-like Interfaces, comprehensive TypeScript support, rich examples
-- **🤝 Protocol Compliant** — Full A2A v0.3.0 with many MCP integrations

-## 📚 Resources

-- 🎓 **[Examples](https://github.com/the-artinet-project/create-agent/tree/main/templates)** — Template projects to learn from
-- 💬 **[Discord Community](https://discord.gg/DaxzSchmmX)** — Get help and share your projects
-- 🐛 **[Issue Tracker](https://github.com/the-artinet-project/artinet-sdk/issues)** — Report bugs or request features

-## 🤝 Contributing

-We welcome contributions from the community!
-Whether it's:

-- 🐛 Bug reports and fixes
-- ✨ New features and enhancements
-- 📖 Documentation improvements
-- 💡 Ideas and feedback

-Check out our individual repositories to get started, or join our [Discord](https://discord.gg/DaxzSchmmX) to discuss ideas.

 ## 📬 Get in Touch

 - **Email:** humans@artinet.io